n1v0lg/strees/benchmarks/README.md

 From each instance, you can use the `all_*.sh` scripts in the `/benchmarks` dir to run a benchmark.

+__Note__ run all benchmarks in `screen` mode, i.e., start a screen session with `screen -S bench`.
+That way you don't have to keep your ssh session alive; if you get disconnected, you can just re-enter your screen session with `screen -x bench` once you've ssh'ed back into the instance.

 Use `bash all_*.sh --help` to get a list of all command line args (sorry not done with that yet, so it currently won't work!).

 For each benchmark, you first need to run a compile pass (note: this could take a long time).
 For example to run the micro benchmark script, use: